underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

                                    node.
   --create-vm <vm-name>            Copy the LXC launch command for a new K3s VM
                                    to the clipboard.
-  --delete-vm <vm-name>            Stop and delete the specified VM.
+  --delete-vm <vm-name>            SAFELY stop and delete VM (removes proxy
+                                   devices first, then stops, then deletes).
+                                   Safe to re-run.
   --init-vm <vm-name>              Run k3s-node-setup.sh on the specified VM
                                    (use with --control or --worker).
   --info-vm <vm-name>              Display full configuration and status for the